bbodenmiller/gitlab-plugin/README.md

 =====================
 I would like this project to be able to handle building merge requests and regular pushes.
 In order to do this I need a way to configure the git plugin via code to merge two branches together before a build.
 Much like the RevisionParameterAction.java in the git plugin, we need a class that takes to branches, a source and a target, and can be passed as a build action.
 I have started an issue for the Git plugin here: https://issues.jenkins-ci.org/browse/JENKINS-23362 If you know of a way to do this please PM on twitter at @bass_rock.
 All the other necessary code exists in this repo and works.

-Configuring access to Gitlab
+Configuring access to GitLab
 =======================================

-Optionally, the plugin communicates with the Gitlab server in order to fetch additional information.
+Optionally, the plugin communicates with the GitLab server in order to fetch additional information.
 At this moment, this information is limited to fetching the source project of a Merge Request, in order to support merging from forked repositories.

-To enable this functionality, a user should be set up on Gitlab, which adequate permissions to access the repository.
-On the global configuration screen, supply the gitlab host url ``http://your.gitlab.server`` and the API token of the user of choice.
+To enable this functionality, a user should be set up on GitLab, which adequate permissions to access the repository.
+On the global configuration screen, supply the GitLab host URL ``http://your.gitlab.server`` and the API token of the user of choice.

 Using it With A Job
 =====================
 * Create a new job by going to *New Job*
 * Set the _Project Name_ to whatever you like
-* If you have the GitHub plugin installed, feel free to specify the ``GitHub Project`` url as the url for the Gitlab project.
+* If you have the GitHub plugin installed, feel free to specify the ``GitHub Project`` URL as the URL for the GitLab project.
 * In the *Source Code Management* section:
     * Click *Git*
     * Enter your *Repository URL* (e.g.: ``git@your.gitlab.server:group/repo_name.git``)
       * In the Advanced settings, set its *Name* to ``origin``
-    * To be able to merge from forked repositories:  <br/>**Note:** this requires [configuring communication to the Gitlab server](#configuring-access-to-gitlab)
+    * To be able to merge from forked repositories:  <br/>**Note:** this requires [configuring communication to the GitLab server](#configuring-access-to-gitlab)
       * Add a second repository with:
         * *URL*: ``${gitlabSourceRepoURL}``
         * *Name* (in Advanced): ``${gitlabSourceRepoName}``